Hepatitis C

 Causes, Symptoms, Treatment & Prevention

-Hepatitis C is a viral infection caused by the hepatitis C virus (HCV).
-It affects the liver and can lead to serious inflammation and damage.
-The World Health Organization estimates that around 71 million people worldwide have chronic hepatitis C, and it is the most common chronic blood‑borne infection in the United States with about 2.4 million people living with the disease.
+Hepatitis C is a viral infection caused by the hepatitis C virus (HCV) that affects the liver and could lead to serious inflammation and damage.
+According to the World Health Organization (WHO), an estimated 71 million people worldwide have chronic hepatitis C infection.
+It is also the most common chronic bloodborne infection in the US, with an estimated 2.2–4.0 million people living with this disease.

 Transmission

-HCV is transmitted through contact with infected blood, most commonly via sharing needles during intravenous drug use, unsafe medical procedures or transfusion of unscreened blood and blood products.
-Sexual transmission is less common but possible.
+HCV is transmitted through contact with infected blood, most commonly through sharing of needles (~43% of cases) during intravenous drug use, unsafe medical procedures, or transfusion of unscreened blood and blood products.
+It can also be transmitted through sexual contact with an infected person, although this is less common.

 Symptoms